cdp1337/ARKSurvivalAscended-Linux/README.md

 (This was an added step Wildcard implemented to make it harder for players to find servers that are hosted outside Nitrado's network...)

-## Features

-Because it's managed with systemd, standardized commands are used for managing the server.
-This includes an auto-restart for the game server if it crashes.

-By default, enabled game maps will **automatically start at boot**!

-A start and stop script is included in `/home/steam/ArkSurvivalAscended` for starting and stopping all maps, (not to mention updating before they start).

-Sets up multiple maps on a single install, and **all of them can run at the same time** (providing your server has the horsepower to do so).

-If your single server cannot run all maps, this script supports multiple servers sharing the same `cluster` directory via NFS to allow players to jump between maps, even if they are on different physical servers.

 ## Directory Structure